 I'm a neurodivergent, UK-based counsellor, psychotherapist, and clinical supervisor, offering a warm, collaborative, and authentic approach.
-My work is both neurodiversity-affirming and trauma-informed, grounded in Person-Centred Theory, respecting that you are the expert on your own life.

 I began my counselling training in 2003 and have since worked in charities, within hospice care as the Counselling and Bereavement Lead; running the counselling service and supporting families and people at the end of life.
 I have also worked in education, first as a lecturer, and then for a leading awarding body, helping to uphold standards in counselling and psychotherapy.
 I have assessed and moderated counselling qualifications from levels 2 to 6.
 I now work in private practice as a Psychotherapist and Clinical Supervisor.
 I absolutely love my work and I see it as an honour and a privilege.
 Something I am immensely passionate about.